turkovda/cloudshell-standards/Documentation/networking_standard.md

 The attributes associated with those generic models are also shared by all networking Shells and their values are populated by the driver.
 It is allowed to add custom attributes to any resource level, and it isn’t allowed to remove attributes from any level.

 ### Versioning
 The networking Shell version follows Semantic Versioning Guidelines (see details in http://semver.org).
 In short, the version structure is Major.Minor.Patch, for example “1.0.2”.
-A Path version is promoted when making backward-compatibility bug fixes, a Minor version is promoted when adding functionality in a backwards-compatible manner and a  Major version is promoted when making a backwards incompatible changes.
+A Patch version is promoted when making backward-compatibility bug fixes, a Minor version is promoted when adding functionality in a backwards-compatible manner and a  Major version is promoted when making a backwards incompatible changes.

 ### Dependencies
 In case the networking shell is written in Python and has dependencies to Python packages (that follow Semantic Versioning Guidelines) the dependency should be to a range of Patch versions, for example to “cloudshell-networking-cisco-nxos 2.1.X”.